 Students will take the Russian oral B examination just before the Easter term begins.
 At the end of the Easter term they will also sit three written exams:

-- RU B2: Translation from Russian into English (Oral B counts as one third of the Ru B2 mark)
+- SLB2: Translation from Russian into English (Oral B counts as one third of the SLB2 mark)

-Previous years' examination papers are available from the MML Library, but you should consult them with caution because:
+Previous years' examination papers are available from the MML Library.

 Before you start: Essential Summer Preparation

 Your summer preparation must focus on both aspects of your future course in Russian: the study of language and the study of literature, culture and history.